nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sort the displayed students: 'sort'

-Sort the displayed list of students (in the Student's Details panel) by the given `type` and `order`.
+Sorts the list of students in the Student's Details panel by the specified `TYPE` and `ORDER`.

 Format: `sort TYPE [ORDER]`